bwplotka/my/web/content/posts/bingo.md

 * **You still have quite a major burden of fighting with dependency hell.
 When upgrading single tool you need to fight will all cross dependency incompatibilities**
 * Still, there are some manual steps here.
 Especially around adding/removing or upgrading tools with `tools.go` pattern.
-While `gobin` helps a little bit, you still need to install `gobin` somehow to use those tools, so there is a chicken & egg problem here.
+While `gobin` helps a little, you still need to install `gobin` somehow to use those tools, so there is a chicken & egg problem here.
-  * Looks like `gobin` is also meant an experiment only.
 * You have to "remember" full package installation path whenever you want to use the tool.
 * You still do not guarantee that ran binary has a certain version.